 US industrial production (August) rose 0.4% m/m (versus +0.3% expected), the 4.9% y/y, pace is the fastest since December 2010.

 The European Central Bank (ECB) & Bank of England (BoE) both left monetary policy unchanged, with the ECB intending to cut monthly asset purchases in half to €15 billion starting in October, and the BoE maintaining its balance sheet at £435 billion.

 Japan’s real GDP (Q2) was revised to +0.7% q/q, markedly higher than the preliminary estimate of +0.5%.

 China’s fixed-asset investment growth (YTD August) slowed from 5.5% to 5.3% y/y (versus +5.6% expected).
 Industrial production slowed 0.1% to 6.5% y/y and retail sales held steady at 9.3% y/y (both in line with expectations).
 Consumer prices (August) rose 2.3% y/y (versus +2.1% expected).

 The week ahead

-- Canadian inflation, retail sales and house price data
+Canadian inflation and retail sales data

-- Japan, eurozone trade and inflation data
+Eurozone and UK inflation data

 Your Wealth Management Resources Team at Capital Core Financial